tonystrawberry/axiedex.chrome/README.md

   AxieDex - The Ultimate Axie Extension
 </h1>

+## ⚠️ Repository No Longer Maintained

+**Notice:** This repository is no longer actively maintained.
+Issues and pull requests will not be monitored or addressed.
+Feel free to fork the repository if you'd like to continue its development.

+For any inquiries, you can reach out to me by email at `tony.duong.102@gmail.com`.

 ## 🖥 Browser extension compatible with Chrome, Brave, Mozilla

 - 🛠 Built with ❤️ when I was still an active player of Axie Infinity
 - 👩‍🎨 Inspired by <a href="https://chrome.google.com/webstore/detail/freaks-axie-extension/copjnifcecdedocejpaapepagaodgpbh" target="_blank">Freak's extension</a> (now obsolete)
 - 🥰 Written in the awesome Typescript language

 ## 👨🏻‍💻 Local development (with Chrome)